 A perfectly brewed pour over coffee is a true work of art.
 The key things to remember when brewing a pour over are patience and precision.
 Here’s how to brew your perfect cup.

 Step 1: Grind your beans!
 We suggest using 1.5 to 2 tablespoons of coffee per 6 ounces of water.
-You should grind beans on the coarse side for optimum extraction.
+You should grind beans on the finer side for optimum extraction.
 On a Virtuoso grinder, I use setting 21 (each grinder’s calibration is unique – you may want to try a few different settings until you find the one that perfect for you).
 We recommend grinding your coffee 10-15 minutes before you are ready to use it to allow the beans to degas.

 Step 2: Boil water.
 If you have a thermometer, ideally, you want to get the water between 195 and 205o Fahrenheit.
 Once the water is boiling, pour a small amount into the pour over and swirl it around to heat up the glass.
 Once warm, pour the warm water into your cups to heat up the cup while you brew your coffee.